SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

 ### Event Broker services

 The event broker service is the main object that we interact with in AEM.
 It is the service that provides the messaging capabilities to our client applications.
-An event broker service can be created in different cloud provider, be deployed to different regions, be part of a cluster and also be part of a mesh.
+An event broker service can be created in different cloud providers, be deployed to different regions, be part of a cluster and also be part of a mesh.

 In our case, we have four event brokers:

 - AMER-USEast-Broker
 - APJ-IN-Broker
 - EU-North-Broker
 - EU-FR-DevBroker

 We will not be creating an event broker service in this exercise, but we will be interacting with the existing ones.
 Creating an event broker service is quite simple, you just need to provide a name, a region and the service type (service class).
-In order to select the right service class, you need to know and understand the requirements of your client applications, e.g. number of client application connecting simultaneously, maximum throughput, number of queues required, and type of traffic exchanged between client applications.
+To select the right service class, you need to know and understand the requirements of your client applications, e.g. number of client applications connecting simultaneously, maximum throughput, number of queues required, and type of traffic exchanged between client applications.

 > To learn more about how to choose the right service class, visit the [documentation](https://help.pubsub.em.services.cloud.sap/Cloud/ght_pick_service_type.htm).